Palestinian National Security Forces: 2005 restructuring plan

 In March 2005, a secret British "Palestinian Security Plan" was presented with detailed proposals for a new security taskforce, based on "trusted PA contacts" outside the control of "traditional security chiefs", a British/US security "verification team", and "direct lines" to Israeli intelligence.
 The document notes that Israel was not content with the functioning of the NSF and opposed enhancement of the organisation with munitions and surveillance equipment.
 In a "subtle approach", the “old guard” could be retired with honour, "with subtle timing, once the decisions are made and the new structures are emerging" ...
 "The Israeli occupation has totally destroyed the capability of the NSF itself [in the West Bank] and inflicted significant damage on its infrastructure.
 NSF personnel are not permitted to bear arms or to move between areas in uniforms ...
 The NSF, being unarmed, are in no position to confront the militants."

 On 2 April 2005, President Abbas dismissed West Bank national security chief General Haj Ismail Jaber.
 The reason given was a shooting incident on 30 March inside Abbas’ headquarters in which militants fired into the air.
 Abbas also fired Ramallah security chief Yunis al-Has.
 Abbas placed the security services in Ramallah on a “state of alert”.
 A large-scale reform of the security services followed that month.
 On 22 April, head of the Gaza Security Forces Moussa Arafat was replaced by Suleiman Heles.

 2007 Fatah–Hamas conflict

 During the year 2007, Fatah and Hamas, two of the main political parties in Palestine, were having confrontations in Gaza.
-The Fatah deployed the Palestinian Security Forces to confront the Hamas paramilitary forces in Northern Gaza.
+As part of the Fatah–Hamas conflict, Fatah deployed the Palestinian Security Forces to confront the Hamas paramilitary forces in Northern Gaza.
 The confrontation led to the collapse of the Preventive Security Forces headquarters.
 The surprising Hamas victory led to the withdrawal of Fatah forces from Gaza.